remco-k/domoticz-goodwe-modbusudp-plugin/README.md

 # Domoticz GoodWe Modbus UDP plugin

-A Domoticz plugin connect to GoodWe inverters over LAN or WAN via UPD that supports Modbus.
+A Domoticz plugin that connects to GoodWe inverters over LAN or WLAN via UDP that supports Modbus.

 The plugin uses a goodwe library from https://pypi.org/project/goodwe/ to communicate with the inverter.